Thursday, January 4, 2018

 AVOID TOUCHY TOPICS

 Don't bring up controversial or deeply personal topics such as politics, religion, money, divorce, etc. If the other person insists on discussing these, be pleasant and don't contribute anything that will make others uncomfortable.
 Or make a joke that you avoid discussing politics and religion and change the subject.
+If both parties are capable of engaging in a polite discussion about personal topics, you can try it out but be careful.

 Remember the saying, "He who gossips to you, will gossip of you."
 People won't trust you if you gossip about others.
 It is okay to positively say things about other people that are applicable to the conversation but don't say anything about someone when they are not there unless you'd say the same exact thing if they were present.
 If you have a concern or need to vent about something, pick a close trusted friend or loved one to discuss concerns with and ask them to keep your issues confidential.